Fontanjo/SMA_Project/README.md

 - [ ] Share repo
 - [ ] Find a way to share data (too big for github)
 - [ ] Organize work
+- [ ] Replace .csv filed with .parquet (and possibly delete unnecessary data)

 ---